Kejing-Lu/MQH/README.md

 * The path of data can be set directly in the provided script.

 Internal Parameters
-* `l0` is an internal parmeter and is suggested to set to 5. the number of traning samples is set to 10K.
+* `l0` is an internal parmeter and is suggested to set to 5.
+The number of traning samples is set to 10K.

 User-specified Parameters
 * `k` is the number of returned points (top-k search).